CaptainCrowbar/rs-core/docs/random.md

 value of `T.` The second generates values from zero to `range-1;` behaviour is undefined if `range<1.` The third generates numbers from `min` to `max` inclusive; the bounds will be swapped if they are in the wrong order.

+TODO: The current implementation exhibits undefined behaviour if the output range is larger than that of the input PRNG.

 ### Uniform floating point distribution